Agumbe, Shivamoga

 Explore scenic paths surrounded by lush greenery and pristine wilderness, making it a perfect choice for nature lovers near Bangalore.

-Capture mesmerizing moments of the sunset with panoramic views during your trekking journey, ideal for photography lovers.
+Capture mesmerising moments of the sunset with panoramic views during your trekking journey, ideal for photography lovers.

 Enjoy adventure-packed trekking trails near Bangalore with the Narasimha Parvatha trek, suitable for both beginners and experts alike.